alan-turing-institute/KnowledgeFlows/report/report.md

  [WRITE OBSERVATION ABOUT THE TABLES]

 Table 3.
-Number of labour transitions observed between 4-digit industries every year from 1997 to 2018 in the ASHE dataset using the **flows** algorithm.
+Number of labour transitions observed between 4-digit industries every year from 1997 to 2018 in the ASHE dataset using the **connections** algorithm.
 Counts are presented by gender, region and total values.

 | Year | Total workers observed | Number Female Transitions | Number Male Transitions | N. Regions |Total transitions observed |